-The Company or its subsidiaries files income tax returns in the U.S. as well as California, Alabama and various other foreign jurisdictions.
-The Company is currently not the subject of any income tax examinations.
-In general, the earliest open year subject to examination is 2002, although depending upon jurisdiction, tax years may remain open subject to limitations.
+We file income tax returns in the U.S. as well as California, Alabama, Arizona and various foreign jurisdictions.
+We are currently not the subject of any income tax examinations.
+In general, the earliest open year subject to examination is 2002, although depending upon jurisdiction, tax years may remain open, subject to certain limitations.